 - Impersonation or unauthorized use of identity.

-Events should be reported to the Helpdesk by phone at 248-370-4357 or email to email@example.com.
+Events should be reported by email to firstname.lastname@example.org.
 Crisis events occurring during non-regular business hours may be reported to the OU Police Department at 248-370-3331.

 University Technology Services can assist your department with Risk Assessment.
 Please review this Risk Assessment Checklist when:

 - Evaluating the information technology risk for a department.